-South African National Budget 2021 – Where To From Here?
+South African National Budget for 2021 – Where To From Here?

 Comments and Cautions for Business and Private Wealth Individuals

-Finance Minister, Tito Mboweni, delivered a well-received 2021 Budget Speech on Wednesday the 24th of February.
+Finance Minister, Tito Mboweni, delivered a well-received South African National Budget for 2021 Speech on Wednesday the 24th of February.
 Millions breathed a sigh of relief as a R100bn revenue overrun translated into corporate income tax (CIT) savings, and conversations around new wealth tax were low-key.